curzuat/hugeheat/README.md

---pixel \ #[Int, Int] # width and height in pixels that cell will be rendered into --background_color_u8 \ #[0-255] from black to white (default 155) --threshold #[0-1] truncating threshold (default 0.99)
+--pixel \ #[Int, Int] # width and height in pixels that cell will be rendered into --background_color_u8 \ #[0-255] from black to white (default 155) --threshold #[0-1] truncating threshold (default 0.99) --intensity #false set to draw all pixels with equal intensity EXAMPLE USAGE

-EXAMPLE USAGE

 nextflow run CGUTA/hugeheat \